SaintNick1214/Project-Cortex/CONTRIBUTING.md

 ## 📄 License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the Apache License 2.0.

+This includes:
+- **Copyright License**: You grant the project a license to use your code
+- **Patent License**: You grant a license to any patents covering your contribution
+- **Patent Retaliation**: If you sue over patents, your license terminates

+This protects both contributors and users.
+See [LICENSE.md](./LICENSE.md) for full details.

 ---